 - Best on a Budget: I’ve stayed at many hostels over the years in Europe with my husband and always book with Hostelworld.
 Many European hostels have private rooms with a private bath, meaning you essentially get a hotel room for a fraction of the price.
 Hostels usually have low cost tours as well.
 If you’ve never booked a hostel or are apprehensive, check out the Wombats City Hostel in Vienna.
 There are so many great options all over Europe, so don’t limit yourself to just hotels!

 - Best for Groups/Families: VRBO has the largest presence in Europe for home rentals.
 Now that we have a child, I typically prefer a home rental so he can go to bed at his normal time and the adults can stay up.

-- Best Hotel Booking Site: I prefer Trivago for hotel booking.
+- Best Hotel Booking Site: I always use Booking.com for hotels and even apartments.
+They have free cancellation on most bookings so I can book something, then if I find a better place or deal, I can cancel and book the other place.
 They are an aggregate site, meaning they will search all the major hotel booking sites for the best hotel deals.
-They also offer free cancellation on most bookings.